 A free health service under the direction of a qualified medical practitioner is available to all students during office hours.
-The service is primarily diagnostic and not intended to replace the students' private doctor or the community health services available.
+The service is diagnostic and therapeutic, but is not intended to replace the students' private doctor or the community health services available.
 Appointments may be arranged by personal contact or by telephoning 663-0351 ext.
 2679.